zahidsyed/learning-nahw-analytically/README.md

 If you are a reviewer, the core concepts have been laid out with just enough hints for you to analyze and recall the rules yourself.
 If you are a teacher/student, it is on the student to take time to infer as much of the rules as possible without glancing at the grey text.

-If you need further convincing, we will be reading the next example in the opposite order.

 ### Use case 2 - The notes as an entry point for reference books
+Let's read the next concept in the opposite order - notes first, reference book second.

 #### Read the notes first to grasp the core concepts…
 ![image](https://user-images.githubusercontent.com/5341129/191886114-bba2d2c2-b695-4db2-aee0-ea505db5fe41.png)